 UTI's new CNC Machining Technology Program provides the knowledge and experience to produce a wide range of precision components

-The new CNC Machining Technology program, launching in August 2017, will provide the hands-on training and high-tech skills you need to start a career as a computerized numerical control (CNC) machinist.
+The CNC Machining Technology Program, at Universal Technical Institute’s Mooresville, NC, campus provides the hands-on training and high-tech skills you need to start a career as a computerized numerical control (CNC) machinist.
 CNC machinists are in demand and this exciting new program will provide you the knowledge and skills to produce a wide range of precision components, including high-performance engines, industrial applications and medical equipment.
 From aerospace and parts manufacturing to motorsports and machine shops, you’ll gain skills that can put you in demand in a variety of industries.
 And no matter what field you choose to pursue, you’ll have the distinction of training at the only CNC machinist school affiliated with the prestigious NASCAR Tech.

 In the 36-week CNC Machining Technology program, you can learn the skills required to start a career as a CNC machinist.
 The program’s curriculum of CNC classes will be aligned with standards established by the National Institute for Metalworking Skills (NIMS), and can prepare graduates to take the NIMS assessments and examinations for CNC machine operators.

 Students will learn everything from reading blueprints and interpreting geometric dimensioning and tolerancing to the programming, setup and operation of CNC lathes and mills.